 All the above applies to any other Android phone whether it is made in China or South Korea.

 If you worry about owning a Huawei phone, you should worry more about it being an Android phone.

 Things get serious if you work in the military, in a strategic sector or deal with trade secrets.
 Spies are as likely to be interested in blueprints for cutting-edge engineering as they are in troop placements.

 Another set of rules applies if you work in those roles.
 Foreign governments would like phone level access to your data.
 Even if there’s any truth in the allegations Huawei phones are only marginally more risky than, say, a Samsung phone.
 That said, extra prudence won’t hurt.

 It may also pay to invest in extra security features.
-Samsung has enterprise-grade phone security.
+Samsung Knox is enterprise-grade phone security.

 An iPhone looks safer, although Apple isn’t squeaky clean in this department.
 While Apple gathers data, the company makes a virtue out of protecting its customers in a way the Android phone makers do not.

 Apple’s business model is selling hardware and services.
 Google’s Android business model relies on collecting personal data.